 Prices

 The cost of an arbor fluctuates depending on factors like size, materials, and design complexity.
-Basic wooden arbor kits can start around $100 to $500, while custom-built or larger metal arbors might go from $500 to $2,000 or more.
+Basic wooden arbor kits can start at around $100 to $500, while custom-built or larger metal arbors might cost from $500 to $2,000

 Trellis